drshika/gwc-html-workshop/README.md

 ## How do you organize your content?

 Sectioning tags help us create the larger structure of our website by dividing our content into sections (sort of like a beginning, middle, and end).
 We can use these tags to group elements together based on where they live on the webpage.
+All of the tags come in a **sandwich** so each opening tag should have a closing tag (but some of the tags self close, we will get to that later).

 - The `<body>` tag holds the content of an HTML document.
 There can only be one `<body>` tag.
 - The `<nav>` tag holds the navigation bar in an HTML document.